Should I hire someone to do my credentialing?

 Another friend hired a credentialing company.
 They forgot to reattest for his state’s Medicaid program.
 Fortunately once he reattests he can go back and bill retroactively, but this would be a disaster if he were seeing patients for free.
 (As an aside, you need to reattest for CAQH every 90 days.
 They send you email reminders but I also set a alarm in my iPhone).

 Hiring a credentialer is a waste of money.
 Ho Sun lost faith in his consultant when they told him the wrong thing for his Medicare application.
 It isn’t rocket science.
 If you are truly busy with another job, get a relative or trusted friend to do it.
+Here’s a post about how long it typically takes for credentialing.

 If I already practice in a area do I need to start from scratch with credentialing?